pimoroni/picade-hat/README.md

 ## Sound & Volume Control

+You will need to configure some things to get functioning sound and volume control with Picade HAT.
+We're going to trick EmulationStation into thinking our new software mixer, needed to control the volume of the i2s audio, is the old "PCM" sound device your Pi would normally have.

-You'll need to edit `/boot/config.txt` so that regular audio is disabled and i2s is enabled, like so:
+First you need to edit `/boot/config.txt` so that regular audio is disabled and i2s is enabled, like so:

 ```
 #dtparam=audio=on